 Game Manufacturers Association

 The General Aviation Manufacturers Association (GAMA) last month established an environment committee “to represent the general aviation manufacturing industry’s environmental policy and coordinate with other aerospace industry stakeholders and government entities.”
-According to GAMA, the committee will ensure that the association’s members are active participants in the discussions and policy decisions about GA’s environmental impact and ini
+According to GAMA, the committee will ensure that the association’s members are active participants in the discussions and policy decisions about GA’s environmental impact and init

 The General Aviation Manufacturers Association (GAMA) has opened its membership to include non-U.S. manufacturers.
 Although the announcement is not altogether surprising, it represents a major change for the association and its future influence in the worldwide business aviation community.